Get insider access

 5.6 HDR Movies

 The Insignia F30 is inadequate for watching movies in a dark room.
 It has a very low contrast ratio, unremarkable black uniformity, and lacks a local dimming feature, so dark scenes look terrible.
-It has poor HDR peak brightness and can't display a wide color gamut, so HDR content looks dull and muted, and highlights don't stand out much at all.
+It also can't display a wide color gamut and has poor HDR brightness, so HDR content looks dull and muted, and highlights don't stand out much at all.
 On the other hand, it has excellent gradient handling in HDR, so there's very little banding.

 Pros